kgbplus/radio_capture/README.md

 - `bitrate`: Audio bitrate (e.g., `128k`)
 - `retention_days`: Days to keep recordings (default: 30)
 - `retry_delay`: Seconds to wait before retry on error

+### Recording Retention

+Recordings older than **3 days** are automatically purged from disk by the background watcher.
+Their database entries remain for historical/statistical use but are marked with a `deleted` status so they no longer appear in file listings or downloads.
+This keeps storage healthy without losing high-level metadata.

 ## Project Structure